-- The student must be a registered student who is on a graduating course with the University of Strathclyde
+- Applicants must be a registered student on a graduating course with the University of Strathclyde

 - Emergency loans will not be issued to fund tuition fees/tuition fee arrears, library fines or any other money owed to another area of the University.
 The student should be advised to discuss a payment plan with the relevant area.

 - The student must demonstrate a means of repaying the loan such as wages, student loan, stipend, parental contributions, discretionary fund instalment or discretionary fund award if in the adviser’s view the application will result in an award.
 The student must be able to supply supporting evidence showing their ability to repay from disposable income.

 - A realistic time scale of repaying the loan must be agreed, this should be manageable for the student.

 - If you are in the final year of your course you are not eligible to apply for an emergency loan after the course end date regardless of graduation date.